Mike Jarvis: St. John's

 After the 1998 season, Jarvis accepted the head coaching job at St. John's University after Fran Fraschilla was fired, leading the Red Storm to the Elite Eight in the 1999 NCAA Tournament and the 2000 Big East tournament championship.
 They won the National Invitation Tournament in 2003.

 The next season the Red Storm stumbled out of the gate, losing to several nonconference teams that they usually beat with ease.
 Jarvis was fired on December 19, 2003—the first Big East coach to be fired during the season.
 Assistant Kevin Clark replaced him for the remainder of the season.
 His final record at St. John's was 110–61.

 It later emerged that school officials had fired Jarvis in part due to a series of embarrassing off-court incidents.
 Among these, a junior college transfer had been charged with assaulting a female student, and a senior guard had been kicked off the team after being caught smoking marijuana near St. John's campus in Queens.

 During the 2003–04 season, St. John's center Abe Keita claimed that a member of Jarvis's basketball staff had paid him nearly $300 a month for the past four seasons.
 As a result, St. John's placed itself on two years' probation, withdrew from postseason consideration for the 2004–05 season, and forfeited 43 wins in which Keita participated.
 This included the team's NIT championship in 2003, making St. John's the third team in the history of the NIT to be forced to vacate its standing in the tournament; the two previous schools, Minnesota and Michigan, had also won the tournament in their respective years.

 The NCAA accepted St. John's sanctions and faulted Jarvis for not properly monitoring Keita's situation, but otherwise cleared him of wrongdoing.
 After his ouster, Jarvis was criticized for ignoring New York City's rich pool of high school players, which particularly rankled fans used to seeing national powerhouses built primarily on New York City talent.

 Career after St. John's

 Jarvis last coached for Florida Atlantic for six seasons.

 Prior to coming back with the Owls in 2009, Jarvis worked for ESPN as a college basketball commentator, and Yahoo!
 Sports as their NCAA men's basketball analyst, and continues to work as a speaker and broadcaster.
-He has written two books: Skills For Life (with Jonathan Peck) and Everybody Needs A Head Coach (with Chad Bonham).
+He has written three books: Skills For Life (with Jonathan Peck), Everybody Needs A Head Coach (with Chad Bonham), and "The Seven C's of Leadership" (with Chad Bonham).